Bryan Singer: 2000s

 In August 2009, Universal Pictures announced that Singer would direct and produce a big screen reimagining of the Battlestar Galactica television series of the late-1970s, which would not draw any material from the Syfy Channel reimagined series.
-On September 10, 2009, it was announced NBC has partnered with Singer and Bryan Fuller to adapt Augusten Burroughs's Sellevision into a series about a fictional home shopping network, according to The Hollywood Reporter.
+On September 10, 2009, it was announced that NBC had partnered with Singer and Bryan Fuller to adapt Augusten Burroughs's novel Sellevision into a series about a fictional home shopping network, according to The Hollywood Reporter.
 Neither project was ultimately produced.

-At the premiere of James Cameron's Avatar on December 16, 2009, Singer confirmed that he would be directing Jack the Giant Slayer (2013) for Warner Bros.
+At the premiere of James Cameron's Avatar on December 16, 2009, Singer confirmed that he would be directing the fantasy adventure film Jack the Giant Slayer (2013) for Warner Bros.
 Pictures, and that he had signed on to do X-Men: First Class, but conflicts between the two projects led to Singer being only a producer and co-screenwriter on First Class, with Matthew Vaughn taking over directorial duties.